-On the surface, customer journeys may seem simple - you offer a product and they buy it.
+On the surface, customer journeys may seem simple – you offer a product and someone buys it.
 But look more closely and it’s easy to see that the customer journey is becoming increasingly complex.

-The Fourth Industrial Revolution is redefining customer expectations every day, with the average consumer now using 10 channels to communicate with businesses.
+Customers use messaging apps, email, phone calls, websites, and various other channels to communicate with businesses.
 All these touchpoints create increasingly complex customer journeys, making it more difficult to always ensure a great customer experience.
-But customer experience is more important than ever and according to recent research from Salesforce:
+But customer experience is more important than ever.
+According to 2020 global research from Salesforce,

-So, customer expectations are undoubtedly undergoing a major transformation.
-The question is then: how can brands meet these expectations and ensure every customer journey is smooth?
+Customer expectations are undoubtedly undergoing a major transformation.
+How can brands meet these expectations and ensure every customer journey is smooth?

 One excellent way to understand and optimise the customer experience is a process called customer journey mapping.

-A customer journey map is a visual representation of the customer journey (also called the buyer journey or user journey).
-It helps you tell the story of your customers’ experiences with your brand across all touchpoints.
-Whether your customers interact with you via social media, email, livechat or other channels, mapping the customer journey out visually helps ensure no customer slips through cracks.
+A customer journey map is a visual picture of the customer or user journey.
+It helps you tell the story of your customers’ experiences with your brand across social media, email, livechat, and any other channels they might use.

 User journeys are then created across these various touchpoints for each buyer persona.
-For example, a millennial buyer persona may typically become aware of a product on social, research it on the mobile version of your site, and finally make a purchase on a desktop computer.
+For example, a millennial buyer persona may typically become aware of a product on social media, research it on the mobile version of your site, and finally make a purchase on a laptop.

-The customer experience at each touchpoint should be included in a customer journey map.
+The customer experience at each touchpoint should be included in your customer journey map.
 This can include what action the customer needs to take and how your brand responds.

-Customer journey mapping is important, because it is a strategic approach to better understanding customer expectations and is crucial for optimising the customer experience.
+Customer journey mapping is important, because it is a strategic approach to better understand customer expectations.
+It is also crucial for optimising the customer experience.

-Customer journey mapping is just as important for small and medium-sized enterprises as it is for larger companies.
-Customer expectations are changing for all businesses, regardless of size – customers demand an omnichannel approach to customer service, marketing and sales.
+Customer journey mapping is just as important for small and medium-sized businesses (SMBs) as it is for larger companies.
+Customer expectations are changing for all businesses, regardless of size.
+Customers demand an omni-channel approach to customer service, marketing, and sales.

 One of the most important aspects of the customer experience is personalisation.
-Recent research found that 84% of consumers feel that being treated like a human rather than a number is crucial to winning their business.
-Customer journey mapping allows SMEs to create personalised experiences across all touchpoints – for every individual, across all channels.
+Recent research found that 52% expect their offers to always be personalised.
+Customer journey mapping allows SMBs to create personalised experiences across all touchpoints – for every individual, across all channels.

 Mapping the customer journey has a host of benefits such as: